BALMUZDAQ-STUDIO/Dec-Hack-Front/README.md

 ![Logo](https://raw.githubusercontent.com/BALMUSDAQ-STUDIO/Balmuzdaq-logos/refs/heads/main/Balmuzdaq_white.png)

-<h1 align="center">Educational Materials App</h1>
+<h1 align="center">CourseFusion</h1>

 <img src="https://github.com/BALMUZDAQ-STUDIO/Balmuzdaq-logos/blob/main/Group%2086.png" alt="App Preview" width="400" align="right"/>

-**Educational Materials App** is a React Native application designed to help users upload, manage, and process educational content using AI.
-The app allows users to create custom courses from their materials or explore and take courses created by other users.
-It's a powerful platform for personalized learning experiences and community-driven education.
+**CourseFusion** is a cutting-edge React Native application designed to revolutionize how users interact with educational content.
+It provides a seamless platform where users can easily upload various types of learning materials, including documents, PDFs, presentations, and more, which are then analyzed and structured by advanced AI algorithms.
+This AI-driven approach transforms static educational resources into dynamic, interactive learning experiences, tailored to each user’s unique needs.

+Users can effortlessly create custom courses from their own educational materials, using AI to suggest optimal content structures, quizzes, and exercises that enhance learning outcomes.
+Additionally, CourseFusion offers access to a growing library of courses created by other users within the community.
+Whether you are an individual looking to share your knowledge or a learner seeking new insights, CourseFusion provides a personalized, user-friendly environment for both course creation and discovery.

 ## Features